Phobos-developers/Phobos/docs/New-or-Enhanced-Logics.md

 ### NotHuman InfDeath Anim

-- This feature is to specify `NotHuman` infantry die sequence anim for Warhead.
+- This feature is to specify `NotHuman` infantry die sequence for Warhead.
 - Each value is represent `Die` sequence anim for infantry (Game only accept 1 to 5).
 - Disabled (-1) mean that game will use `Die1` sequence as default or random if `NotHumanUseAllDeathSequence` is set.